VigneshVSV/mobx-render-engine/README.md

 Currently works with `hololinked.webdashboard` python package which contains python to JSON logic and `react-mui-mobx-render-engine` containing components from [`React MUI`](https://mui.com/) .
 Look (...will be filled...) for examples.

+This is an npm distributable, not a standalone React app.